 - Place your cursor into the footnote at the bottom of the page

-- Click on the Insert Selected Citation(s) icon in Word's EndNote Toolbar (in Word 2007 this is under the Insert Citation icon in the EndNote tab).
+- Click on Insert Citation, Insert Selected Citation(s) Word's EndNote Toolbar.
 This adds the citation(s) into the footnote; and also into the reference list at the end of your document.

 Adding a Pinpoint Reference:

-- Insert page number or paragraph number pinpoints into a footnote by clicking on the citation and then using the Edit Citationicon in Word's EndNote Toolbar or Tab.
+- Insert page number or paragraph number pinpoints into a footnote by clicking on the citation and then using the Edit & Manage Citations icon in Word's EndNote Toolbar or Tab.

 - Type the number(s) into the Pages box in the Edit Citation window.